 Halloween is quickly approaching, which means that parents of young children are in the process of picking the scariest of costumes, stocking up on the candy and planning the best routes for trick-or-treating and other Halloween activities.
 Parents should consider Halloween safety precautions as well.
 While trick-or-treating is usually a safe affair, it is important to remember that a number of hazards exist, from flammable costumes, to tainted candy, pedestrian accidents and slip and fall hazards.
 To improve your little goblin’s chances of a safe Halloween this year, here are some Halloween safety tips for parents.

 Parents should focus on Halloween safety so their trick-or-treater can have a fun time.
-Consider these important tips—
+Consider these important Safe Halloween tips:

 At the Becker Law Office, we hope that you have a Halloween that is as safe as it is fun.
 If you do encounter any dangers this Halloween season, our attorneys may be able to assist you in pursuing a product liability claim or a premises liability claim.
 To learn more about both of these types of civil actions in Kentucky, and how our law firm can advocate for you, contact us today.
 Our experienced Lexington personal injury lawyers are ready to talk with you at no cost.
 Just call our offices directly or fill out our online contact form and we will get back to you shortly.